-This time it’s your motor, next time it’s your control board.
+This time it’s your blower, next time it’s your control board.
 Now you need to replace your flame sensor.

 A flame sensor is an important safety feature on your gas furnace.
 During the ignition pattern, your gas furnace goes through a process where either a spark or a hot surface igniter actually ignites the gas.
 As the gas is ignited, the flame sensor creates a current of electricity.
 This is quantified in micro amps.
 If the furnace’s control board does not read the proper level of micro amps, the furnace will stop giving the system fuel to prevent an explosion.